The current state of security -- Insights from the German software industry: Interview Analysis

 In this category, the type of software developed is examined, reflecting the fifth question of the company context \ref{question_cc}.
 A company can be assigned more than one code in this category.
 The following types have been identified: \begin{itemize} \item \textbf{Web}: This code covers all software primarily operated through a web interface, such as a website.
-It is important to note that web development usually involves backend development as well. \item \textbf{Infrastructure}: This code represents companies that provide a platform for software operations, such as the provision and operation of Kubernetes clusters. \item \textbf{Devices}: This code refers to software used for controlling devices.
+It is important to note that web development usually involves backend development as well. \item \textbf{Infrastructure}: This code represents companies that provide a platform for software operations, such as the provision and operation of Kubernetes clusters. \item \textbf{Control Devices}: This code refers to software used for control devices.
 Examples include the control of machinery in industrial plants.
-This does not exclude the possibility of using a web interface to access this software, which would then also be marked with the 'Web' code. \item \textbf{CMS}: This code describes a Content Management System.
-No further details were provided on how this is implemented. \item \textbf{App}: This code describes the use of an app as a frontend.
-Similar to 'Web', a backend may be included. \item \textbf{Mixed}: This code is used when it is not clear what type of software is involved.
+This does not exclude the possibility of using a web interface to access this software, which would then also be marked with the `Web' code. \item \textbf{CMS}: This code describes a Content Management System.
+No further details were provided on how this is implemented. \item \textbf{Mobile Apps}: This code describes the development of mobile apps, such as Android and iOS apps.
+Similar to `Web', a backend may be included. \item \textbf{Mixed}: This code is used when it is not clear what type of software is involved.
 Similar to the Target Market category, companies with this code are marked when they develop software for a wide range of customers and thus no general statement can be made. \end{itemize} The distribution of the codes is shown in Fig. \ref{graph_Kat_Type}.